-The process of learning a second language depends equally on your determination as it does on using the right techniques.
+The process of learning a second language depends as much on your determination as it does on using the right techniques.
 But finding the right resources to improve your second language can be overwhelming.
 There is an abundance of resources and techniques on the Internet.
 This is why we recommend you chose a particular technique for each skill.
-For instance, if you need to improve your Spanish oral comprehension skills, watching Spanish TV shows is a great option.
-In this first part of this article, we explain some of the most effective methods of boosting your comprehension through watching TV shows.
+For instance, if you need to improve your Spanish listening comprehension skills, watching Spanish TV shows is a great option.
+Plus, it’s entertaining!

 The Best TV Shows and Series to Learn Spanish